B2. Rendering

 The assigned mesh is displayed here.
 You can replace it by selecting another mesh from the project.

-In XFactory, if you are visualizing the car body in the welding station, its
+In XFactory, if you are visualizing the car body in the welding station, the

 Mesh Filter

-defines the geometry that makes up the car’s body.
+defines the geometry of the car’s body panels.

 Mesh Renderer